educational-resources-and-services/bibletags-usfm/README.md

 #### 8. (UHB only) The lemma and strongs for `אֲרָם` when a part of the place name `פַּדָּן אֲרָם` have been changed to `אֲרָם` and `#H07580` respectively.

 - This modification was preferred to combining this word together with `פַּדָּן` as a multi-word lemma, since `פַּדָּן` sometimes takes a directional ה suffix.

+#### 9. (UGNT only) Fixed the lemma and strongs in several places where `Χριστιανός` was incorrectly indicated.
+(See [this commit](https://github.com/educational-resources-and-services/bibletags-usfm/commit/08a4b56e92662e4e80d6539cd023d0e4dd657603).)

+#### 10. (LXX only) Added Strongs numbers where missing.

+- For the most part, missings strongs were due to that word not appearing in the GNT.
+In such cases, a strongs number starting with `G60000` was added.
+- In other cases, the Strongs number was identified by comparing the lemma to an existing Strongs entry.

+#### 11. (LXX only) Converted the morphology to match that of the UGNT.